Consolidate Qualifying Bills Into One Lower Monthly Payment

-For residents of New Mexico who are going through difficult financial times and searching for debt relief options to keep from falling deeper and deeper into debt, there are a variety of debt relief programs to consider, in addition to personal bankruptcy.
-It's a fact of life that many consumers find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts such as utilities, department store charges, or medical bills.
-The good news is, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
-These debt relief options typically include debt consolidation, debt management via credit counseling, debt settlement or even bankruptcy.
+Many residents who are experiencing tough financial times and searching for debt relief options are considering a wide variety of debt relief programs, in addition to personal bankruptcy.
+Like so many others across the country, many residents of New Mexico find themselves in over their heads and need assistance to help with managing, reducing or paying off debts from credit cards and unsecured debts like utilities, department store charges, or medical bills.
+Luckily, there are debt relief options or "solutions" that may allow you to lower your payments, reduce debts, save money, and get out of debt at an accelerated pace.
+These debt relief options typically include debt consolidation, debt management via credit counseling, debt settlement, or even bankruptcy.

 Also known as a "debt management plan" or DMP, debt consolidation is coordinated with the help of a debt counselor or credit counselor.
 Debt consolidation typically can help consumers with high interest debts spread across multiple credit cards by combining or "consolidating" those debts into a single, more workable payment plan made to a credit counseling agency.

 The goal of a debt management plan is for the counselors, working on behalf of consumers, to conduct brief interviews with consumers to get a good understanding of their existing debt load and the amount of money consumers can reasonably afford each month to pay down their debts on a predetermined schedule.
 One by one, creditors are then contacted by credit counselors requesting that they accept proposals to extend the benefits of debt relief to consumers who are experiencing a financial hardship.
 These benefits may include lower interest rates, a waiving of late fees and penalties, and even monthly payments they are more affordable.